·4 min read

 User asks: "What is your SOC 2 compliance status?"

-Vector search returns chunks about "security certifications," "audit processes," and "compliance frameworks."
+Vector search will return chunks about "security certifications," "audit processes," and "compliance frameworks."
 All semantically related.
-None specifically mention SOC 2.
+But maybe none specifically mention SOC 2.

-Meanwhile, there's a chunk that says "We achieved SOC 2 Type II certification in March 2024" — but it's embedded in a broader section about company milestones, so it's not the top vector match.
+Meanwhile, there could be a chunk that says "We achieved SOC 2 Type II certification in March 2024" — but it's embedded in a broader section about company milestones, so it won't be the top vector match.

 SELECT